Cathinone: Pharmacology

+Pharmacodynamics

 Cathinone has been found to stimulate the release of dopamine and inhibit the reuptake of epinephrine, norepinephrine and serotonin in the central nervous system (CNS).
 These neurotransmitters are all considered monoamines and share the general structure of an aromatic ring and an amine group attached by a two-carbon separator.
 Because cathinone is a hydrophobic molecule, it can easily cross cell membranes and other barriers, including the blood–brain barrier.
 This property allows it to interact with the monoamine transporters in the synaptic cleft between neurons.
 Cathinone induces the release of dopamine from brain striatal preparations that are prelabelled either with dopamine or its precursors.
+It is more specifically a norepinephrine–dopamine releasing agent (NDRA) similarly to amphetamine.